gabgio/rduty/README.rst

 Installation
 ------------
-The rduty package is installation is very simple, but there are some dependencies which you might have to install as well:
+Python3 is needed, other than that, the rduty package is installation is very simple, but there are some  dependencies which you might have to install as well:

 .. code-block:: console